Substance Use

 The Dangers of Lorazepam Addiction

-Lorazepam is often prescribed for epilepsy, anxiety disorders, anxiety-based insomnia, alcohol withdrawal, delirium, and panic disorder.
+This drug is often prescribed to treat anxiety disorders, epilepsy, anxiety-based insomnia, alcohol withdrawal, delirium, and panic disorder.

-The usefulness of lorazepam as an anxiolytic (anxiety-relieving medication) also creates a high potential for drug abuse.
+Its usefulness as an anxiolytic (anxiety-relieving medication) also creates a high potential for drug abuse.
 Imagine that someone asks their doctor to help them cope with recurring panic attacks.
 The doctor might prescribe Ativan or generic lorazepam prescription drugs to help the patient relax.

 Eventually, they could develop a physical dependence that leads to further benzodiazepine abuse.
 At this point, the patient might need substance abuse treatment to stop using the drug.